751-5500-00L Simulations and Sensors in Agri-Food Supply Chains

 - Identify which state-of-the-art sensing technology is most optimal for a certain produce and supply chain (e.g. wireless communication, blockchain technology, and biophysical twins)

-> - Assess if a mechanistic model and simulation is built up according to best practices, and if the reported results are realistic
+- Assess if a physics-based model and simulation is built up according to best practices, and if the reported results are realistic

-> - Understand the link of the cooling process to the evolution of food quality attributes
+- Understand the link of the cooling process to the evolution of food quality attributes

 Another key objective is to acquire skills in order to:

 - Perform hands-on multiphysics simulations of food cooling processes

 - Measure hands-on a food cooling process with several types of sensors

 - Calculate food shelf-life by experiments and kinetic-rate-law modeling

 - Quantify the environmental impact of postharvest technology and food waste on the horticultural value chain

 |Content||The course is built up of lectures, exercise sessions, and an excursion.
 The student will then apply this knowledge to perform an expert assessment of a postharvest problem (in a group), report the findings and present the solution strategies.
 Throughout the course, we also review upcoming national and international startups and companies in these fields.|